What is ART?

 The use of SEMG in the private sector, and, all aspects of working environments help to identify problem areas of posture and movement patterns.
 This includes individuals and all ergonomic based workstations.
 Many studies indicate that although a workstation has been improved to coincide with current ergonomic recommendations, movement re-patterning of individuals may not change or fully resolve; in this event, stiffness, discomfort may still be reported.
 SEMG is a salient barometer to now change altered movement patterns through re-training by specifically trained professionals.

-Versa uses a multi-factor approach: SEMG, movement patterns, manual therapy, strength and movement retraining to restore optimal and pain free movements.
+Physical Performance Solutions uses a multi-factor approach: SEMG, movement patterns, manual therapy, strength and movement retraining to restore optimal and pain free movements.